luciest06/Ironhack-Final_Project/README.md

 #### Churn prevention

-**Cluster 0**: Retain customers with specific offers on additional internet service if using Fiber Optic, especially Online Backup and device protection.
+- **Cluster 0**: Retain customers with specific offers on additional internet service when using Fiber Optic, especially Online Backup and Device Protection.
 Intensify these offers in the first year of subscription.

-**Cluster 2**: Special offer on Tech Support.
+- **Cluster 2**: Run special offer on Tech Support.

 #### Loyalty program

-**Cluster 1**: Reward customers to maintain engagement.
+- **Cluster 1**: Reward customers to maintain engagement.

 #### Upselling

-**All clusters**: Run incentive to subscribe to multiple telephone line.
+- **All clusters**: Run incentive to subscribe to multiple telephone lines.

-**Cluster 1**: Offer service upgrades, such as internet services.
+- **Cluster 1**: Offer service upgrades, such as internet services.

 ### Tableau link